czzarr/czzarr.github.com/source/_posts/2012-09-13-were-launching.markdown

 in an age of information overload.
 There is simply too much content that is published everyday and it's getting harder and harder to not only keep up with the firehose but also filter what needs to be read and remembered.
-Often times we feel like it would be nice to write down the few key ideas that are worth remembering of an article we just read.
+Often times we feel like it would be nice to have access the few key ideas that are worth remembering of an article we just read.

 We also thought *'Wouldn't it be cool if upon arriving on a web page we